 There’s a management command,

 manage.py print_initial_password email@example.com, that prints out default passwords for the development environment users.
-Note that if you change a user’s password in the development environment, those passwords won’t work.
+Note that if you change a user’s password in the development environment, those passwords will no longer work.
 It also prints out the user’s current API key.

-Visit https://console.developers.google.com and navigate to “APIs & services” > “Credentials”.
-Create a “Project” which will correspond to your dev environment.
+Visit the Google developer console and navigate to “APIs & services” > “Credentials”.
+Create a “Project”, which will correspond to your dev environment.

 Navigate to “APIs & services” > “Library”, and find the “Identity Toolkit API”.
 Choose “Enable”.

 Return to “Credentials”, and select “Create credentials”.
 Choose “OAuth client ID”, and follow prompts to create a consent screen, etc. For “Authorized redirect URIs”, fill in

 You should get a client ID and a client secret.
 Copy them.
 In

 Register an OAuth2 application with GitHub at one of https://github.com/settings/developers or https://github.com/organizations/ORGNAME/settings/developers.
 Specify